sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

 ## Navigation Panel

-The left panel is organized in tabs that allow navigation from folders and from Tags by Workflows and Jobs.
+The left panel is organized in tabs that allow navigation from folders and from Tags for Workflows and Jobs.

 - **Folder** navigation will display inventory objects from the selected folder.
 - Tag filtering is offered from the following tabs to select Workflows: